m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 Save and close the file.

-__Auto-create Sent and Trash Folder:__
+__Auto-create Sent and Trash Folder__

-Edit the following config file:

-`sudo vi /etc/dovecot/conf.d/15-mailboxes.conf`
+Edit the following config file: `sudo vi /etc/dovecot/conf.d/15-mailboxes.conf`

-Now to "auto-create" a specific section just append the following inside each respective code block.

-`auto = create`
+Now to `auto-create` a specific section just append the following inside each respective code block: `auto = create`

 Example: To auto-create the Trash folder in your client-->